Hamedan Museum of Natural History

 The museum has several exhibition halls.
 The first hall of this museum is the Persian Gulf Hall, which houses a variety of bivalves, gastropods, snails, crustaceans, corals and sponges of the Persian Gulf.

 The second hall is dedicated to the insects and contains various insects of different kinds.
-This hall also houses the most beautiful butterflies found in Iran.
+This hall also houses butterflies found in Iran.

 The third hall is for mammals and birds, and the collection of birds and mammals of Iran, which have a special value and prestige, is placed in this hall.